Mwaurasammy/Mwaurasammy/README.md

 ## 🌟 Projects

-- **Game Store**: A game store with Javascript where you can purchase your favorite games.
+- **Game Store**: A game store application built with JavaScript where you can purchase your favorite games.
-- **My game**: Currently working on an RPG game.
-More information soon.
+- **My RPG Game**: Currently working on an RPG game.
+More information coming soon.

 Feel free to check out my repositories and reach out if you have any questions or just want to chat about tech, art, or manga!